najahpokkiri/geospatial-analysis-utils/README.md

 ## Scripts

-- `indices_visualisation.R`: This script beautifully visualizes the indices created in Python, ENVI, or any output in the `.tiff` format using the `ggplot2` package in R.
+- 'gee-image-download.ipynb': This script demonstrates how to download a satellite image from Google Earth Engine using python.
 - `raster_reprojection.py`: This script reprojects a raster file to the CRS of another selected file using the `rasterio` library in Python.
 - `spectral_indices_creation.ipynb`: This notebook demonstrates how to create different spectral indices from a satellite image.
+- `indices_visualisation.R`: This script beautifully visualizes the indices created in Python, ENVI, or any output in the `.tiff` format using the `ggplot2` package in R.

 - ...

 ## Usage